suchanek/proteusPy/paper/paper.md

 <!-- markdownlint-disable MD037 -->
 # Summary

-**proteusPy** is a Python package specializing in the modeling and analysis of proteins of known structure with an initial focus on Disulfide Bonds.
+**proteusPy** is a Python package specializing in the modeling and analysis of proteins of known structure with an initial focus on Disulfide bonds.
 This package significantly extends the capabilities of the molecular modeling program **proteus**, [@Pabo_1986], and utilizes a new implementation of the [Turtle3D](https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html) class for disulfide and protein modeling.
-The [Disulfide](https://suchanek.github.io/proteusPy/proteusPy/Disulfide.html) class implements methods to analyze the protein structure stabilizing element known as a **Disulfide Bond**.
+This initial implementation focuses on the [Disulfide](https://suchanek.github.io/proteusPy/proteusPy/Disulfide.html) class, which implements methods to analyze the protein structure stabilizing element known as a **Disulfide Bond**.

 The work has resulted in a freely-accessible database of over 120,494 disulfide bonds contained within 35,818 proteins in the [RCSB Protein Databank.](https:/www.rcsb.org) The library is capable of extracting, comparing, building and visualizing the disulfides contained within the database, facilitating analysis and understanding.

+# General Capabilities
+- Interactively display disulfides contained in the RCSB in a variety of display styles
+- Calculate geometric and energetic properties about these disulfides
+- Create binary and sextant structural classes by characterizing the disulfide torsional angles into *n* classes
+- Build idealized disulfide bonds from dihedral angle input
+- Find disulfide neighbors based on dihedral angle input
+- Overlap disulfides onto a common frame of reference for display
+- Build protein backbones from backbone phi, psi dihedral angle templates
+- More in development

+*See https://suchanek.github.io/proteusPy/proteusPy.html for the API documentation with examples*

 # Statement of Need